kevinliwelab/devops-challenges/README.md

 $ sudo chmod +x /usr/local/bin/docker-compose
 ```

-Start Prometheus and below containers by docker-compose
+Start Prometheus with customized yml and below containers by docker-compose
 ```sh
 $ cd docker
 $ docker-compose up -d
 ```
   - Nginx container exposes port 80 with default page and stub_status at `/nginx-health`
   - nginx-prometheus-exporter container exposes port 9113 for prometheus to scrape later
-  - cAdvisor container exposes resource usage and performance data from running containers
+  - cAdvisor container exposes port 8080 with resource usage and performance data from running containers

 ## How to monitor the healthiness of nginx container